 8. Start a YouTube Channel

-If you’re interested in creating videos, you could start a YouTube channel related to engineering.
-This is a great way to share your knowledge and expertise with the world, and it can also be a lucrative side hustle if you have a long-term focus.
+If you’re interested in creating videos, you could start a YouTube channel to showcase your engineering skills.
+This is another awesome way to share your industry know-how with the world, and it can also be a profitable side hustle if you have a long-term goal.

 Like a content-based website, you can monetize your YouTube channel in several ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.

 With the incredible growth in demand for video content, starting a YouTube channel is an excellent option.
-Although YouTube is a competitive platform, there are far fewer YouTube channels than blogs, so this may be an easier way to stand out.
+Although YouTube is a competitive platform, there are far fewer YouTube channels than blogs, so many engineers can possibly stand out as a YouTuber.

 9. Start a Podcast